mateoMaramara/mateoMaramara.github.io/essays/AI.md

 ## I. Introduction

-Artificial Intelligence (AI) tools like ChatGPT, GitHub Copilot, and Bard have transformed how students learn and apply software engineering principles.
-These tools offer real-time assistance in understanding complex syntax, solving bugs, and generating example code.
-In ICS 314, we were encouraged to use these tools as part of the learning process, which helped me grow more confident and independent in my coding practice.
-I primarily used ChatGPT and GitHub Copilot throughout the semester, balancing convenience with careful reflection to ensure I understood the material.
+Artificial Intelligence(AI) tools have transformed the world we live in today.
+Growing in popularity, the software can range from syntax checking to explaining abstract concepts like data structures and algorithms.
+Over the course of the last semester, I used these tools as scaffolding to learn new concepts, coding languages, and for assistance in understanding and debugging code.
+ICS314: Software Engineering, was one of the first classes that encouraged me to use AI tools for faster searching, debugging, and studying concepts.
+Especially helpful during timed coding exercises like WOD’s, I found these tools incredibly convenient with the caveat that I used them as a way to build my understanding of concepts, not as a shortcut for answers.

 ---